kalpiree/LS-PLL/README.md

   <code>python preprocessing.py</code>
   </pre>

-  <p>This command will generate the required dataset for training and testing.</p>
+  <p>This command will generate the required numpy files for training and testing using four different standard datasets, i.e., CIFAR-10, CIFAR-100, Fashion-MNIST, and Kuzushiji-MNIST.</p>

   <h3>Step 2: Calculate Loss and Accuracy</h3>